SIEM definition – What is SIEM?

 7. It comes with predictable pricing

 SIEM licensing models based on data usage are outdated.
 Data volumes are continually increasing, and organizations shouldn’t be punished for that.
-Modern SIEM pricing models should instead be based on the number of devices sending logs, meaning organizations don’t have to worry about the impact on cost, allowing them to focus on scaling.
+New SIEM pricing models should instead be based on the number of devices sending logs, meaning organizations don’t have to worry about the impact on cost, allowing them to focus on scaling.

-Make sure you analyze the total cost of ownership also for when the SIEM security needs to scale.
+Make sure you analyze the total cost of ownership and also for when the SIEM security needs to scale.
 Some vendors have added costs when increasing hardware capabilities or the number of employees that need access to the SIEM software.

 How to choose a SIEM solution?